 Magento has a solution for this situation: proxies.
 Proxies extend other classes to become lazy-loaded versions of them.
-That is, a real instance of the class a proxy extends created only after one of the class’s methods is actually called.
+That is, a real instance of the class a proxy extends is created only after one of the class’s methods is actually called.
 A proxy implements the same interface as the original class and so can be used as a dependency anywhere the original class can.
-Unlike its parent, a proxy has only once dependency: the object manager.
+Unlike its parent, a proxy has only one dependency: the object manager.

 Proxies are generated code and therefore do not need to be manually written.
 (See Code generation for more information.)
 Simply reference a class in the form